openlibhums/memory-alpha/content/support/guides/workflow-editor-review.md

 If enabled:
 - Draft a decision
-    - Allows Section editors to draft one of the above decisions for approval by an Editor.
+    - Allows section editors to draft one of the above decisions for approval by an Editor.
 - Share peer reviews
     - Allows an editor to email all of the reviewers who participated in the review of an article and share a link allowing them to read all of the review reports.

 > [!NOTE]
-> This setting must first be enabled before the option will be displayed, see Review settings. <!-- missing hyperlinks -->
+> This setting must first be enabled before the option will be displayed, see Review settings for more information. <!-- missing hyperlinks -->

 ## Request revisions
 Requesting revisions will allow you to ask the author to make changes to the manuscript.
+You can request revisions from the **Decision helper** page and selecting **Request revisions**, as described in the preceding section.

 > [!TIP]
 > Before requesting revisions, make sure you have marked reviews as available to the author.
-The Request Revisions page will warn you if you have not done this for a given review.
+Janeway will warn you if you have not done this for a given review.

+Once you have chosen to request revisions, you will be taken to a page where you can set the due date for the review, specify whether these are major or minor revisions, and provide any further information to the author.
+On the next screen, you can edit the email that will be sent to the author or skip sending it.

+Once an author has completed the revisions, you will be notified, and you can find their revised manuscript, cover letter to the editor and cover letter to the reviewers under **Revision requests** and by clicking **View**.

+If required, you can now either accept the article and move it to copyediting or open another round of review.

 ## Sharing reviews amongst reviewers
+You may wish to share completed peer reviews amongst reviewers.
+For information on how to set this up and complete this process, see the guidance provided here.
 <!-- link to review sharing information.
 Missing hyperlink -->

 ### Deleting a review round